acgetchell/CDT-plusplus/README.md

 With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang.
-The cross-platform `just build` command runs all 22 CTest entries through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: one unit-test launcher containing 90 doctest scenarios and 21 CLI integration tests.
+The cross-platform `just build` command runs all 22 CTest entries through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: one unit-test launcher containing 103 doctest scenarios and 21 CLI integration tests.
 The same `reference-smoke` preset is the supported local and CI contract; there are no overlapping focused registrations that can pass while omitting another doctest suite.
-The parallel-enabled AddressSanitizer configuration adds one launcher containing three scenarios.
+The parallel-enabled AddressSanitizer configuration adds one launcher containing four scenarios.

 ## Setup